-As part of the assignment given to us in connection with the fifth German EITI report, we were also requested to determine for the companies invited to report whether they have an entry in the transparency register and whether this entry is to be regarded as plausible on the basis of the information available to us and to be obtained.
+As part of the assignment given to us in connection with the 6th German EITI report, we were also requested to determine for the companies invited to report whether they have an entry in the transparency register and whether this entry is to be regarded as plausible on the basis of the information available to us and to be obtained.
+The information available to and obtained by us seemed plausible.